micha/declarify.js/README.md

 * Develop dynamic user interfaces for modern web applications in pure HTML&mdash;no JavaScript coding required.
-* Create and organize frontend code efficiently, without requiring a secondary effort to develop a JavaScript architecture to support dynamic behaviors and communication with the server.
+* Create and organize frontend code efficiently, without requiring a secondary effort to develop a JavaScript architecture.
+* Supports dynamic behaviors, widgets, AJAX communication with the server, etc.

 ## Demo